 In the movie, the tea ceremony served as a means for Daniel and Kumiko to offer and accept each other's feelings.
 As they sipped tea from the same cup, they also began to share a genuine love for each other.
 While starting a romantic relationship over green tea may not happen for everyone in real life, taking this amazing beverage daily will have other beneficial effects.

 Green tea is so popular that millions of people drink it every day.
 In fact, at least 50 percent of the world's green tea supply is consumed in China.
 In Japan, at least 80,000 tons of this tea are brewed and drunk every single year.
-But it is more than just a beverage; it is a true health tonic, which explains its large consumption by people the world over.
+But it is more than just a beverage; it is a true health tonic, which explains its large consumption by people all over the world.

 According to research, the consumption of green tea helps promote healthy gums and teeth.
 Even expert dentists for kids agree that this tea is beneficial, as long as it remains unsweetened.
 A Harvard University study showed that this herbal beverage helps prevent periodontal disease and even acts as an antioxidant.